 This page provides information for students and parents as we prepare to open the Academy in September 2018.
 It will address some of the common queries we receive and will be regularly updated.
-If you cannot find the answer to your question here or elsewhere on the website, please contact us at firstname.lastname@example.org or call us on 01793 732809.
+If you cannot find the answer to your question here or elsewhere on the website, please contact us at firstname.lastname@example.org

 We will be writing to all students who have been allocated a place at the school with information about transition.
 The letter will include a student data collection form for you to complete and return.